 Micro inverter manufacturers argue that whilst the upfront cost of their technology is higher than string inverters, they are better value over time.
 It stands to reason that if micros allow for greater performance and output of your solar system and are more reliable, then over time they will have a better pay back.
 Whether they do and if so by how much, depends on many factors including; difference in cost to string inverter system, shading and soiling of system, and electricity tariffs.

-AC modules (panels with factory attached micros) have some advantages in addition to detached micros.
-I will focus on SolarBridge as they are considered the leader in AC modules but was acquired by the highly regarded solar panel manufacturer SunPower in 2014 and since only limited AC modules are available using the now Sunpower micros.
+AC solar modules (panels with factory attached micros) have some advantages to add-on micros.
+SolarBridge was considered the leader in AC modules but was acquired by the highly regarded solar panel manufacturer SunPower in 2014 and since only limited AC modules are available using the now Sunpower micros.

-Another significant advantage for installers, is the speed at which they can install an AC module.
+A significant advantage for installers is the speed at which they can install AC modules.
 As the inverters have already been mounted to the panels, installers simply need to lay the panels on the roof and plug them together.
 As the micro inverter is integrated into the panel there are also less points of failure and the micro has usually been optimised for the particular panel it is assembled to.
 This is generally more reliable with less handling can also translate to installation cost savings for consumers.

 Disadvantages and what to avoid

-A factor that must be considered when looking at micro inverters is that there are far more units in one solar installation than with a string inverter.
+A factor that must be considered when looking at micro inverters is that there are far more inverters in one solar installation than with a string inverter.
 In a 5kW system using 250W panels and micros on each panel, there will be 20 inverters.
 Which means that if the micros being used have the same failure rate as a mid range string inverter, there is 20 times more chance of a failure than with that string inverter.
-So, if you decide to use micro inverters you must use the best quality such as those from Enphase simply because you cannot afford for them to fail as often as a mid range string inverter.
+So, if you decide to use micro inverters you should always use the best quality such as those from Enphase simply because you cannot afford for them to fail as often as a mid range string inverter.

-Which brings me to my second point; cost.
-The upfront cost will be more expensive as mentioned before.
+This brings us to the second point; cost.
+The upfront cost will be slightly more expensive as mentioned before.
 On smaller sytems (2-3kW) micros are less of a premium than string systems, because instead of having one string inverter you have 8-12 micros.
-But on a 5kW system, the cost difference becomes greater as one string inverter becomes significantly cheaper than 20 micros.
+Although on a 5kW system, the cost difference becomes greater as one single string inverter becomes significantly cheaper than 16-20 micro inverters.

 Micro Inverters and batteries

-The huge variety of battery storage systems now on the market can make things complicated when you want to use micro inverters together with batteries.
-Unfortunately many of the battery systems are DC coupled you need a compatible hybrid string inverter and multi-mode inverter.
+Unfortunately many battery storage systems on the market cannot be used together with micro inverters.
+Since most battery systems are DC coupled you need a compatible hybrid string inverter or multi-mode inverter.
 Because micro inverters output AC power these cannot be used with the common DC battery systems, however they can be used with AC battery systems.

-Enphase Energy manufacturer a compact 1.2kWh AC battery module (see image) which is compatible with the Enphase micro inverter system and can be managed through the Enphase Enlighten portal.
+Enphase Energy manufacturer a compact 1.2kWh AC battery module which is compatible with the Enphase micro inverter system and can be managed through the Enphase Enlighten portal.
 This unique modular system can be expanded if required and since it communicates with the Enphase Envoy it enables a complete range of load shifting and demand management features.
 The only disadvantage of the Enphase AC battery is (at this stage) it cannot be used as a back-up power supply.
 Fortunately there are several popular AC batteries now available which have backup capability including the Tesla Powerwall 2.

 If you are also in the market for a large battery system for load shifting or back-up power supply then micros will limit the battery options you can use.
-Also many of the AC battery options cannot work during a blackout so you will have to weigh up whether a back-up power supply is critical or just a convenience.
+Many AC battery systems cannot work during a blackout so you will have to weigh up whether a back-up power supply is critical or just a convenience.